 Peter also served as Associate Editor of Treasury of the True Dharma Eye: Zen Master Dogen’s Shobo Genzo, edited by Kazuaki Tanahashi, and he was the editor of Thich Nhat Hanh’s, The Heart of Understanding, and Jakusho Kwong’s No Beginning, No End: The Intimate Heart of Zen.
 In addition, he co-edited with Kazuaki Tanahashi The Essential Dogen: Writings of the Great Zen Master.
 Levitt and Tanahashi are also the co-translators of The Complete Cold Mountain: Poems of the Legendary Hermit Hanshan.
 He and LZTA member Rebecca Nie co-translated Yin Mountain: The Immortal Poetry of Three Daoist Women, which Shambhala Publications brought out in 2022.

 Peter has also published fiction, and poetry translations from Spanish, Chinese and Japanese.
 Poet Robert Creeley wrote that Peter Levitt’s poetry “sounds the honor of our common dance,” and in 1989 Peter received the prestigious Lannan Foundation Award in Poetry.

 Originally from New York City, Peter emigrated to Canada where he leads the Salt Spring Zen Circle on Salt Spring Island in British Columbia.
-He lives on Salt Spring Island with his wife, poet Shirley Graham, and their son.
+He lives on Salt Spring Island with his wife, poet Shirley Graham.

 Retreats and Events